Astros trying to give Houston a boost in wake of Harvey

 Altuve has more than done his part so far, becoming a star of this year's postseason by going 13 for 23 (.565) after going just 4 for 26 (.154) in the 2015 playoffs.
 He added two hits and scored the winning run on a bold dash from first base in the ninth inning Saturday.

-The Astros were among the best teams in baseball throughout the season, but were boosted by the trade for six-time All-Star pitcher Justin Verlander on Aug.
-31. He's been brilliant since joining the team, going 8-0 in eight appearances capped by striking out a postseason career-high 13 in a complete game win on Saturday.
+The Astros were among the best teams in baseball throughout the season but were boosted by the trade for six-time All-Star pitcher Justin Verlander on Aug.
+31. He's been brilliant since joining the team, going 8-0 in eight appearances, capped by striking out a postseason career-high 13 in a complete game on Saturday.

 Though Verlander wasn't yet with the Astros when Harvey made landfall on Aug.
 25, he was quick to jump in to help in the rebuilding effort.
 He announced before the playoffs that he was donating $100,000 to start a fund called the Harvey Patriot Grant Foundation that will donate up to $2,500 each for military and veteran families affected by the storm.
 He also pledged to donate his playoff share to the cause at the end of the postseason.